 Outsource to a 3PL

 Most of the time, backorders happen due to poor inventory management.
 If you’re fulfilling orders in-house, it’s unlikely that you have the technology and infrastructure to track and manage inventory effectively.
 Equally, you probably don’t have the time to improve inventory management because you’re too busy with the order fulfillment process.

 A 3PL can fix both of these problems.
 Firstly, you’ll no longer have to worry about storing, picking, packing, and shipping your orders to customers.
 Simply send your SKUs to a 3PL, integrate your shopping channels with their inventory management platform, and let them take care of all aspects of fulfillment.

 3PLs can also help you to hugely improve inventory management with inventory analysis tools.
 At James and James, our award-winning platform, ControlPort, provides you with all the information you need to set adequate safety stock, set up reorder points, reduce wastage, optimise costs, and so much more.

 Eliminate backorders with James and James Fulfilment

 Say goodbye to regular backorders and hello to business growth by partnering with James and James Fulfilment.
-Founded in 2010, we’re an industry leader in eCommerce fulfilment, with a network of fulfilment centres across the UK, EU, and US, with more on the way.
+Founded in 2010, we’re an industry leader in eCommerce fulfillment, with a network of fulfillment centers across the UK, EU, and US, with more on the way.

-We specialise in helping eCommerce brands of all sizes improve their bottom line, delight their customers, and reach new heights by combining quick, accurate fulfilment with our sophisticated inventory analysis software, ControlPort.
+We specialise in helping eCommerce brands of all sizes improve their bottom line, delight their customers, and reach new heights by combining quick, accurate fulfillment with our sophisticated inventory analysis software, ControlPort.